as-pedro-cunha/auto-transcript/README.md

 # Auto Transcription

-A script to automate the transcription of audio files using Whisper AI.
+A script made in 2022 to automate the transcription of audio files using Whisper AI.

 ## Table of Contents
 - [Description](#description)